composablesys/collabs/collabs/docs/types.md

 ## Collection Types

-The collection types (`CSet`, `CMap`, `CList`, and `CRegister`) all contain values that can have arbitrary types - possibly collaborative themselves.
+The collection types (`CSet`, `CMap`, `CList`, and `CVariable`) all contain values that can have arbitrary types - possibly collaborative themselves.
 This section goes over general rules that apply to all collection types.

 ### Immutable vs Mutable Values

 Each collection type has two classes of implementations, depending on whether the values are _immutable_ or _mutable_.
-Of course, the collections themselves are always mutable, e.g., you can always add and remove values from a `CSet` or set the value of `CRegister`.
+Of course, the collections themselves are always mutable, e.g., you can always add and remove values from a `CSet` or set the value of `CVariable`.
 The question is whether those values can be mutated internally.

 > **Example.** In a shopping list app, suppose you want each item to be immutable: users can add items to the list or delete them, but they can't edit an existing item.
 You can model this with the ordinary data type `Array<string>`.
 Since the `string` items are immutable, the collaborative version should be a `CList<string>` with immutable values, e.g., `PrimitiveCList<string>`.
 >